-You’ll then see a screen like this, FULL of apps you can install with a handy menu along the left-hand side:
+You’ll then see a screen like this, FULL of apps you can install with a handy menu at the left-hand side:

-There’s plenty of time to play around in here if you want – but be careful not to go too crazy adding apps you’re not sure you’re going to use.
-It’s a good idea to research every app you’re considering BEFORE you install it.
+There’s plenty of time to play around if you want – but be careful not to go too crazy adding apps you’re not sure you’re going to use.
+It’s a good idea to research every app you’re considering BEFORE installing it.

-For now, moseover “WordPress” icon – it should be at the top left in the middle of the screen – and click “Install” (if you haven’t already installed WordPress on your domain).
+For now, mouse over “WordPress” icon – it should be at the top left in the middle of the screen – and click “Install” (if you haven’t already installed WordPress on your domain).

 You’ll then see a screen like this:

 Some quick tips:

 - Choose the protocol you want to use.
 If you DO NOT have SSL configured for your site (you’d know if you did), leave this field as HTTP://